bobbyskywalker/euroleague_api/README.md

 # EUROLEAGUE REST API & DATA VISUALIZATION

 This project provides a REST API with full CRUD functionality for managing basketball Euroleague data.
-Frontend side of the application offers simple matplotlib visualizations and comparisons of players' stats.
+Frontend side of the application offers simple matplotlib visualizations of rankings & comparisons of players' stats.
 An application built with FastAPI, structured using the MVC design pattern.

 ## Features